fab-jul/RC-PyTorch/README.md

 was used for experimentation also.
 In the "real world", we would run BPG only with the Q that is output by the Q-classifier.

-NOTE: This can take ~1h total, which is why we ran it on a CPU cluster.
+_Note_: This can take ~1h total,
+and we ran it on a CPU cluster.
 The code is somewhat generic but very likely needs to be adapted to your cluster, so by default it runs on the current host with 16 processes.
 See `task_array.py` for more info.